-To advance the instructional, learning, research, and spiritual mission of the University, the CCU Library is selective in accepting gifted items.
 Accepting gifts requires significant resources and costs incurred in handling, processing, accessioning, cataloging, storing, conserving, preserving and providing access to contributed materials.
-For these reasons, the CCU Library does not accept periodicals, moldy, damaged materials or items which are in outdated formats and/or are already accessible from the CCU Library collection.
+For these reasons, the CCU Library does not accept periodicals, moldy, damaged materials or items in outdated formats (cassette and VHS tapes).
 The Library does not guarantee gifts will be added to the CCU Libraries collection.

 Once donated, gifted items become the absolute and unconditional property of the University and will not be returned to the donor.
 Upon receipt, the CCU Library reserves the right to determine retention, location, cataloging treatment, and other considerations related to their use, maintenance, removal, or disposal.
 If unsolicited materials are mailed, dropped off or otherwise delivered, the CCU Library reserves the right to use or dispose of such materials in any manner it deems appropriate and without any obligation whatsoever to the person who donated the materials.

-If you are interested in finding out more about making a donation to the CCU Library, contact Gayle Gunderson, Library Director (303)963-3252.
+If you are interested in finding out more about making a donation to the CCU Library, contact Oliver Schulz, (303) 963-3257.
 Sending a list of titles before bringing any gift materials to us is helpful but not necessary.
 Library faculty will review the list to determine whether the content is already available in the library and/or whether it supports the instructional, learning and research mission of the University.
 Donors can also search the library catalog here.

 At this time we are not accepting donations of e-books.